3665 – Anti-CCP

 Intended Purpose

-Diagnotic Relevance
+Diagnostic Relevance

-Rheumatoid arthritis is the most common inflammatory joint disease.
-About 0.5 to 1.0 % of the population is affected worldwide.
-Painful joints in the fingers or toes are characteristic of rheumatoid arthritis, but knees, shoulders, hips or other joints may be also affected.
-The pain is often most pronounced in the morning.
-As the disease progresses, the number of affected joints usually increases.
 The diagnosis of rheumatoid arthritis is based on the clinical symptoms, imaging methods and laboratory analysis.
-In routine diagnostic services, the serological determination of rheumatoid factors is one of the classic and most frequently performed analyzes initially.
-Rheumatoid factors are mostly IgM antibodies directed against IgG antibodies and are detectable in the majority of patients with rheumatoid arthritis.
-They are therefore considered to be a sensitive marker for laboratory confirmation of rheumatoid arthritis.
+In routine diagnostics, the serological determination of rheumatoid factors is one of the classic and most frequently performed initial analyses.
+Rheumatoid factors are primarily IgM antibodies that target IgG antibodies and appear in most patients with rheumatoid arthritis.
+Clinicians consider them a sensitive marker for confirming the disease in the laboratory.
 However, rheumatoid factors also occur in other autoimmune diseases.
-Their evidence is therefore not considered proof of the disease.
-In addition, patients with rheumatoid arthritis without detectable rheumatoid factors have also been described.
+Detecting rheumatoid factors alone does not prove the disease.
+Some patients with rheumatoid arthritis do not have detectable rheumatoid factors.

 Product Specifications